camunda/camunda-docs-manual/site/src/documents/api-references/rest/execution/post-signal.html.md

   </tr>
   <tr>
     <td>variables</td>
-    <td>A json array containing variable objects.
-These variables are updated in the execution, if
+    <td>A json object containing variable key-value pairs.
+Each key is a variable name and each value a json variable value object.
-    signalling is successful.
-Each variable object may have the properties `name` and `value`.</td>
+    A variable value object has has the property `value`, which is the value to update.</td>
   </tr>
 </table>